drseb/drseb.github.io/pages/science-review.md

 <table  style="width: 100%;">
-  <caption>Summary of journals and conferences where I have reviewed articles.</caption>
+  <caption>Summary of journals and conferences where I have reviewed articles or have been in the program committee.</caption>
   <colgroup>
     <col span="1" style="width: 100%;"/>
   </colgroup>